revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/SQL_Interview_Ques.md

 ---

-30. Have you heared about BLOB in SQL?
+30. Have you heard about BLOB in SQL?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)

 <details><summary> <b>Show Answer</b> </summary>

-> BLOB is a sub-type of string datatype in SQL and is stands for binary large object.
-It is used to large amount of data like documents, images, etc. They are of three types:
+> BLOB is a sub-type of string datatype in SQL and stands for a binary large object.
+It is used for a large amount of data like documents, images, etc. They are three types:
 > - TINYBLOB
 > - MEDIUMBLOB
 > - LONGBLOB